muses-code-js/express-workshop-2/_steps/step06.md

 1. Check if there was an error
 2. If there was an error we log it and send back an error response.
-3. Otherwise we send back our data as the response.
+3. Otherwise we convert our data buffer to a string and send that as the response.

 Update your route to look like the following: